marchof/java-almanac/site/content/features/sealedtypes.md

 ---
-title: Sealed Types (JEP 360)
+title: Sealed Types (JEP 409)
 copyright: Cay S. Horstmann 2020.
 All rights reserved.
-jep: 360
+jep: 409
-jdkversion: 15
+jdkversion: 17
 type: "sandbox"
 ---

-Java 15 provides a preview of “sealed types”—types with a fixed set of direct subtypes.
+Java 17 provides “sealed types”—types with a fixed set of direct subtypes.
 This feature allows for accurate modeling of type hierarchies that should not be open to arbitrary inheritance, and it allows the compiler to check for exhaustive pattern matching.

 ## Controlling Subtypes